Want to know the average rates charged for translations in the UK?

 Here’s what we’ll talk about:

-- How much it costs to translate a document?
+- How much does it cost to translate a document in the UK?

 - Factors that Influence the cost